The Best Backpacker Hostels in Nha Trang, Vietnam

 Nha Trang is more of a luxury escape for travelers, but, to cater to the growing backpacker scene, low-cost options have come about.
 If you’re a budget-conscious traveler wanting to save as much money on accommodation as possible – yet still want to sleep comfortably – give one of these hostels a try.

 Ccasa, pronounced c-casa, is another architecturally unique hostel in Nha Trang.
-The name is short for Container Casa (‘casa’ meaning ‘home’ in Latin), and the rooms are old shipping containers brought back to life.
-In each fully furnished cabin, you will find all you need – comfortable mattresses, blankets, pillows, charging stations, lockers and even a reading light.
-The common area includes a kitchen with utilities you are free to use, including a grill, and a large hangout area where you can meet people from all walks of life and have a good chat or two.
+The name is short for Container Casa (“casa” meaning “home” in Latin), and the rooms are made of old shipping containers having been brought back to life.
+In each fully-furnished cabin you will find all you need – comfortable mattresses, blankets, comfortable pillows, charging stations, lockers and even a reading light!
+The common area includes a kitchen with utilities you are free to use including a grill, and a large hang out area where you can meet people from all walks of life and have a good chat or two.
 The beach is only a few feet away, and there is also a fantastic pho joint right outside.

 Tabana Hostel is another hostel with a very central location, surrounded by a plethora of local food shops and stalls.
 The property is less than a mile from Long Son Pagoda and a nine-minute walk from Dam Market, so it is a perfect starting point for a day of exploration.
 Plus the train station is just right there.
 The common area is designed like a small café, and the ca phe sua da (Vietnamese iced coffee) served here is fantastic.
 It’s also a great place to bring your laptop and catch your friends up on what you’ve been up to on your travel blog.